-- Mission Statement: These are a few sentences about what the business is all about and objectives it aims at achieving.
+- 1. Mission Statement: These are a few sentences about what the business is all about and the objectives it aims at achieving.

-- Vision Statement: A good Vision Statement speaks about how the business plans to go about achieving these objectives and projections for the future.
+2. Vision Statement: A good Vision Statement speaks about how the business plans to achieve these objectives and projections for the future.

-- Investment: This section is usually written by the best project writer or financial expert.
-It speaks about how much investment is needed in the business and sources from where it will come.
+3. Investment: This section is usually written by the best project writer or financial expert.
+It speaks about how much investment is needed in the business and the sources from where it will come.

-- Return on Investment: This is a key element of a Business Plan that VCs, crowd-funding platforms or banks and NBFCs will eye.
+4. Return on Investment: This is a key element of a Business Plan that VCs, crowd-funding platforms or banks, and NBFCs will eye.
 They want to know how much money you earn from the business.
 It also shows how much returns they can expect for lending you the money.
 They will see whether the ROI is sufficient to cover the money they give you.

-- Marketing Plan: All investors will want to study your Marketing Plan.
-This is a document that speaks of how you will position your business in the market.
+5. Marketing Plan: All investors will want to study your Marketing Plan.
+This document speaks of how you will position your business in the market.
 The branding strategy and niche market.
 It also speaks of how you intend to get customers for the new company.
-Also, Marketing Plans include details on how you will keep customers interested in your business.
+Also, Marketing Plans include details on keeping customers interested in your business.

-- Advertising Strategy: You need not worry about an advertising strategy while starting your own business.
-Instead, you can merely advertise the business using free tools such as Facebook Business, Twitter, Instagram, LinkedIn and YouTube, among others.
+6. Advertising Strategy: You need not worry about an advertising strategy while starting your own business.
+Instead, you can merely advertise the business using free tools such as Facebook Business, Twitter, Instagram, LinkedIn, and YouTube, among others.

-- Distribution Plan: Here, the Business Plan carries details on how you intend to distribute products and services of your business to the targeted customers.
+7. Distribution Plan: Here, the Business Plan carries details on how you intend to distribute the products and services of your business to the targeted customers.

-- Future Projections: As an owner, it is imperative for you to chart the course of your business over a time span.
-This means how you intend to increase market share and get more profits, diversification of the brand and other related details.
+8. Future Projections: As an owner, you must chart the course of your business over some time.
+This means that you intend to increase market share and get more profits, diversify the brand, and other related details.
 Based upon future projections, you will also require an expansion plan.
-This discusses the way you plan to expand the business- such as increasing production or spreading to newer markets.
+This discusses how you plan to expand the business- such as increasing production or spreading to newer markets.

-- Key Leaders: All investors will want to know about persons driving the company, their roles and responsibilities and expertise in the chosen field of business.
+9. Key Leaders: All investors will want to know about the persons driving the company, their roles and responsibilities, and their expertise in the chosen field of business.